bnucns/bnucns.github.io/index.md

 ## Reminders

-- In W4, the lecture (Mar 16) and office hour (Mar 17) is canceled due to the University regulation.
+- In W4, the lecture (Mar 16) and office hour (Mar 17) are canceled due to the University regulation.